jakernodle/Top-100-Albums/README.md

 - UILabel + TopAlbums
 - UIImageView + TopAlbums

+## Constants.swift
+Constants.swift contains a simple struct for constants used throughout the app.
+In the future I may add more here.

 # Code Features
 - No force unwrap statements
 - All UI is Auto Layout/programmatic